Dave-team/Knowledge-base/Learning.md

 - Explain things to others - a good test is to teach it to a 10 year old.
 This really forces you to simplify your thinking
 - Racall what you learned
 - When recalling, identify gaps, fill these and recall again until mastered
+- Consult multiple sources around the same topic to enhance understanding
 - Use a sequence to learning
     - Start with something hard
     - When stuck, shift to something simpler